 VERMONT OPEN STUDIO WEEKEND

-Art studios open up statewide the weekend of May 28 and 29, 2022.
+Art studios open up statewide every spring and fall.
 Watch sculptors, potters, quilters, jewelers, blacksmiths, and more work to create made-in-Vermont pieces.
 Explore Vermont in the spring along the way.

 VERMONT'S CULTURE AND HISTORY